 Bullet Journal Hacks, No.4 – Track Your Achievements

-This method could work well for fitness goals – say your goal is to run five miles, then you could make boxes in half mile increments up to the full distance.
+This method could work well for fitness goals – say your goal is to run five miles, then you could make boxes in half mile increments every time you manage to run a little further, up to the full distance.
 If you’re trying to save £1000, then draw up boxes to represent each £100.
-We absolutely love using this method, but we have a slight word of caution too!
-We recommend it for goals where you’re unlikely to take a step back.
+I love using this method, but have a slight word of caution too!
+Personally I’d recommend it for goals where you’re unlikely to take a step back.
 If you use it for something like losing weight, it could backfire as you’ll feel frustrated if you’ve coloured in one of your boxes but then put on a pound or two – totally not worth the stress!

 Bullet Journal Hacks, No.5 – Use Washi Tape Creatively

 Oh my goodness, I love washi tape.
 It has so many uses in bullet journaling and is a quick and easy way to create a unique look that’s customised just for you.
 As well as making your bullet journal look pretty though, also use it to separate out different sections of pages – for example events, tasks, and goals, as shown here on jess_studies on Instagram.
 My favourite place to shop for washi tape is Amazon, as you can get your hands on an amazing selection at good prices.

 Bullet Journal Hacks, No.6 – A Flip-Out Key

 I first saw this idea on Buzzfeed, and its a simple yet brilliant way to make it easy to keep track of your categories or remember your signifiers (check out my beginner’s post on bullet journal spreads if you’re not sure what signifiers are yet!).
 The easiest way to create the flip-out is to use a cut out of decent quality paper and stick it in using washi tape or paper glue.